nytlabs/streamtools/examples/README.md

 ## components

-* poller.json poll an HTTP endpoint
+* poller.json : poll an HTTP endpoint
-*
+* random-numbers.json : generate a sequence of random numbers
+* check-join-filter.json : check if a message contains a value in a set and emit if so